gabrieldansereau/ms_networks_opinion/README.md

 > and provide insight to ecosystem functioning and services.
 >
 > As an example, trophic network robustness to targeted extinctions meets these
-> criteria (Table 1) and can be a useful indicator of ecosystem integrity and
+> criteria (@Tbl:1) and can be a useful indicator of ecosystem integrity and
 > stability to environmental change.
 The structural stability of trophic
 > networks is closely linked to the stability of ecosystem functioning [see
 > review by 72], with trophic interactions considered as ecosystem functions and